MichalZG/FeReRoPol/README.md

 # savartPhot

-Software for data analysis of Suhora Telescope with Savart Plates polarimetry system
+Software for analysis data from Suhora Telescope with Savart Plates polarimetry system

 ## Prerequisites